An investment linked plan (ILP) or investment linked policy is a versatile plan for getting investment returns and getting protection.

 The range of investment options is poor also with an ILP.
 Investment linked funds also have high ongoing cost.
 Hence, there are much better methods than to use an ILP for education planning.

-Problem 3: The insurance cost is very expensive when you get old
+Problem 3: The insurance cost gets very expensive when you get old

 ILPs have a mortality charge table to show the cost of insurance.
 In a nut shell, you will see the insurance cost rising every year.